 Other In addition to specific degree requirements, a student must complete the following to qualify for graduation:

-Satisfactory completion of two research rotations, with one rotation in the student’s primary area of interest and a second rotation in a different research area.
-The “depth” research rotation in the student’s primary area of interest is required to be a minimum of nine (9) credit hours (typically spread over 3‐4 semesters) and to result in a completed project that generates publishable data.
-The “breadth” research rotation, which must be conducted in a different research area, is an experiment‐focused laboratory experience.
-It is required to be a minimum of two (2) credit hours (typically completed in one semester), and the student’s contribution need not (on its own) result in a publishable work.
+A pre-dissertation project is required.
+This may or may not involve research that is related to the principal research topic of the dissertation.
+Successful completion of the pre-dissertation project must be approved by the student’s academic advisor and major professor.
+In some cases, this requirement may be satisfied by a previously completed master’s thesis or audiology doctoral research project.

-With the supervision of a qualifying committee, pass a written qualifying examination that evaluates the student’s specialty knowledge and methodological competence.
-At the discretion of the qualifying committee an oral examination may follow the written examination.
+With the supervision of a qualifying exam committee, pass a qualifying examination that evaluates the student’s specialty knowledge and methodological competence.

 Establish a doctoral committee prior to admission into doctoral candidacy.

-.
 Prepare and defend a dissertation proposal.

 Following completion of the dissertation research, successfully defend the work before the dissertation committee.